akononovicius/physRisk-content-repository/articles/2014/neismanote-fizikos-kyla-rizika-imonei.md

 According to our interviewee, if road is packed with cars, then sudden deceleration of one car may trigger "stopping" wave through all cars in the road.
-"By taking these observations into account we can create agent based model, which would replicate general features of car traffic.
+"By taking these observations into account we can create agent-based model, which would replicate general features of car traffic.
 The model could be further applied while creating, testing and improving traffic related projects - cross-roads and flyovers, self-driving cars and smart